PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-09 09:21:39
+Last updated: 2024-04-09 09:22:13
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: Help was not promised, lovely girl.
+Only death.  -  Jaqen H'ghar